Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Planned Enhancements
 --------------------

-- **https support**: certificate management (based on LetsEncrypt in Erlang, and regularly renewed thanks to the embedded scheduler)
+- bullet-proof **https support**: certificate management (based on LetsEncrypt in Erlang, and regularly renewed thanks to our embedded scheduler)
 - **Nitrogen** and/or **Zotonic** support, in addition to static websites